lbattaglioli2000/theluigi.com/content/collections/periodicals/the-chocolate-milk-mile.md

       values:
         type: attention_box
         alert_type: nerd_alert
         message: 'I''m gonna nerd out for a bit and talk about how this application works.
-We''re gonna talk about stuff like real-time event broadcasting, web sockets, and there will be a hefty ammount of code.
+There will be a hefty ammount of code.
 If that''s not your thing, no offense taken.
 It''s definitely an accquired taste.
 Come back later for more stuff that might be more up your alley.
 I still love you. 😘'
   -
     type: paragraph
     content: